-Reliable fulfillment and distribution techniques fuel the market.
-Both medical patients and adult consumers have increased spending on processed marijuana products as an alternate form of consumption.
-The increase in processed products is due to the negative public perception of "smoking" marijuana.
-These alternative forms of consumption include concentrated oils, wax, lotions, and edibles.
-These trends will continue to increase as more states become legal, reducing unregulated market sales.
+Safety and quality assurance are the backbones of marijuana delivery services.
+With safety adult users want to know the source is reliable.
+There is increased spending on processed marijuana products as an alternative form of consumption.
+The increase in processed products is due to the public perception of "smoking" marijuana.
+These alternative forms of use include extracted oils, wax, lotions, and edibles.
+Quality assurance and alternative consumption trends will continue to increase as more states become legal and reduce unregulated market sales.